-- 3.7 serve any notice to terminate the Service Contract (in whole or in part); - 3.8 serve any notice; - 3.9 agree (or vary) the terms of a Succession Plan;

-without the prior approval of the other Partners acting through the Partnership Board.
-Such approval not to be unreasonably withheld or delayed.

-- 4 The Lead Commissioner shall advise the other Partners of any matter which has been referred for dispute and agree what (if any) matters will require the prior approval of one or more of the other Partners as part of that process. - 5 The Lead Commissioner shall notify the other Partners of the outcome of any Dispute that is agreed or determined by Dispute Resolution - 6 The Lead Commissioner shall share copies of any reports submitted by the Service Provider to the Lead Commissioner pursuant to the Service Contract (including audit reports)
+- 3.3 agree (or vary) the terms of a Joint Investigation or a Joint Action Plan; - 3.4 give any approvals under the Service Contract; - 3.5 agree to or propose any variation to the Service Contract (including any Schedule or Appendices); - 3.6 suspend all or part of the Services; - 3.7 serve any notice to terminate the Service Contract (in whole or in part); - 3.8 serve any notice; - 3.9 agree (or vary) the terms of a Succession Plan; - without the prior approval of the other Partners acting through the Partnership Board.
+Such approval not to be unreasonably withheld or delayed. - The Lead Commissioner shall advise the other Partners of any matter which has been referred for dispute and agree what (if any) matters will require the prior approval of one or more of the other Partners as part of that process. - The Lead Commissioner shall notify the other Partners of the outcome of any Dispute that is agreed or determined by Dispute Resolution - The Lead Commissioner shall share copies of any reports submitted by the Service Provider to the Lead Commissioner pursuant to the Service Contract (including audit reports)

-Part 2 - OBLIGATIONS OF THE OTHER PARTNER
+Part 2 - OBLIGATIONS OF THE OTHER PARTNER24